Kentucky’s Statewide Hearing Aid Reuse Program (SHARP)

 Assistance with the Repair of Hearing Aids

 SHARP has limited funds to assist with the cost of reconditioning and/ or repairing your existing hearing aids through Starkey’s All Make Repair program.
-Please have your HHP/Audiologist contact SHARP to learn more about this program
+Please have your HHP/Audiologist contact SHARP to learn more about this program and to ensure that we have enough funds available as our amount available changes daily.

 If you would like to know more about how SHARP can benefit you, please contact the KATS Network at (800) 327-5287 or email us at firstname.lastname@example.org.